If you're propped up on the beach but you're not sure where to eat, here's my guide to the best dinner restaurants in Uluwatu.

 Address: Jl Labuansait, Pecatu

-9. Masonry Uluwatu
+12. Masonry Uluwatu

-Woodfired Mediterranean sharing plates, slow-cooked meats and craft cocktails.
+Wood-fired Mediterranean sharing plates, slow-cooked meats and craft cocktails.

 From Canggu to Uluwatu, Masonry Uluwatu is the second address for this Canggu trailblazer.
 Standing proud on Uluwatu’s most happening corner, Masonry Uluwatu is filled out every night with a hypnotic buzz from the bustling open kitchen.
 Low lighting, cosy seating and breezy tropical plants set the scene, flocked by Uluwatu’s finest, hungry for a taste of Masonry’s longstanding signatures (like the 48-hour slow cooked short ribs) and new Uluwatu-specific additions.
 Naturally, you’ll want to wash it all down with superb cocktails, like the Masonry Old Fashioned.